UU-IMAU/python-for-lunch/docs/talks/index.md

 _Titles are placeholder._

-- 2025-09-04 Technical Difficulties Round Table
-    - **Abstract:** In our scientific workflows, we all encounter technical difficulties.
-How can I easily transfer data from a server to my computer?
-How can I easily iterate using a notebook on an HPC?
-How can I share data in a cross-institution collaboration?
-We'll use this session as a round table (or maybe "support group") where we can share our frustrations.
-Let's share our workflows, and voice the difficulties that we encounter so that we can learn from each other.
-This session will not be recorded so that people can share openly - an anonymised summary will be uploaded after discussion.
 - 2025-09-18 TBD
 - 2025-10-02 TBD
 - 2025-10-16 "Open code from a journal editor’s perspective" by Erik van Sebille [(:material-github: Discussion)](https://github.com/UU-IMAU/python-for-lunch/issues/18)